jneidel/jneidel.com/content/en/blog/weekly-challenge-2023-45.md

 ---
-title: "Weekly Reflections: <++>"
+title: "Weekly Reflections: no complaints and structuring my producting system"
-date: 2023-11-06T09:32:35+01:00
+date: 2023-11-12T09:32:35+01:00
 hidetoc: true
 tags:
     - weekly-challenge
     - no-complaints
     - productivity-system
-draft: true
 ---

 **Week 45 of 2023**

+## Update on the No Complaints[^nocomplaints] challenge

+After two consecutive non-failing days it was back to complaining about circumstances with the work VPN and the "incompetence" of some colleagues.
+Also a lot of resets for cussing (mostly "fuck"), which we paid more attention to.

+After getting my mom, brother and their yoga group to join the challenge, I found out that they interpreted the challenge stricter than we did.
+They included their thoughts and not just what you actually vocalized.
+I'm tentatively adding that rule to the challenge.
+We'll see how it goes.

+> A man can fail many times, but he isn't a failure until he begins to blame
+> somebody else.
+>
+> – John Burroughs

+Not blaming others or circumstance is also being added as an additional rule.

+I've noticed that my wife and I are adding the prelude "This is not a complaint, but…" to criticisms :)

-## Accessing my productivity system
+## (Re-) Structuring my productivity system

-> Every system is perfect for the result it is getting.[^s]
+> Every system is perfect for the result it is getting.
+>
+> – Steven Chandler, *Crazy Good*, p66

 I'm not satisfied with the results my productivity system is delivering.
-The results that it create are good.
+The results created are fine and things are moving forward.
+Just not at the rate I would like to see.
-But there is a lot of time wasted working on unimportant things, getting distracted, not working at all.
+There is a lot of time wasted working on unimportant things, getting distracted or not working at all.
+There is too much information flowing in, which creates unnecessary administrative work and disperses my focus.
 All of which frustrate me.

-My approach in the past was usually to add to the system.
+In the past I always tried to fix the system by adding to it.
-Processes.
-Scripts.
-Habits.
-Rules.

-After coming across Occam's Razor[^occam_razor],
+More processes, scripts, habits and rules.
+After the initial motivation ran out, I quickly became overwhelmed.
+All the things I was expecting myself to do were too much.
+I hadn't made any space for the new activates by first removing some weren't serving me.
+Additionally a lot of schemes were ill conceived.
+I just had this cool idea, or read about an inspiring concept and wanted to implement it right away.
+It quickly became apparent that I hadn't thought them through properly and spent the time integrating them into my life.
+Trying out these new ideas for a trial period became this weekly challenge.

-I wanted to approach this restructuring by getting rid of the harmful while keeping the good parts.
+So instead of repeating my mistakes of the past I wanted to approach this restructuring by cutting out the harmful and unnecessary[^occ].
+To be able to do that, I first needed to understand what I was working with though.

-First I wanted to gain a detached understanding of the current system.
-To this end I just wrote down what a normal day looks like, all the different ways I get derailed from work.
+Aiming to gain a detached understanding of the current system I just wrote down what a normal day for me looks like.
+Including all the different combinations (work day, weekend, sleeping in, appointments in the morning, etc.) and ways I get derailed from my routines or the task at hand.

-Next: analyzing patterns and coming up with ideas:
+Next up: analyzing patterns and coming up with some ideas:
 - What are the bad habits that derail the whole day?
 - At what point is the flow split into a bunch of possibilities?
 - How can this decision node be streamlined or avoided?
 - How do you break up your work?[^bw]
-- What work blocks are the most productive?
+- Which of those work blocks are the most productive?
 - What interferes with you making full use of them?
 Or circumvents them completely?
 - How can they be defended from interruptions?